Core Company

 Why can’t AEA members participate in the Core Company?

 The Core Company program is not covered under an AEA contract.
-AEA members can still audition and participate in the usual avenue through our AEA-contract covered principal, understudy, and stage management roles for our mainstage productions and developmental work.
+AEA members – and members of the other 4A performing unions (AGMA, AGVA, GIAA, or SAG-AFTRA)– can still audition and participate in the usual avenue through our AEA-contract covered principal, understudy, and stage management roles for our mainstage productions and developmental work.

 Will Core Company members be able to audition for mainstage principal roles?